Estimating discrete choice models with

 from biogeme.expressions import *

-although this is not a good Python programming practice.
+although this is not recommended.

 If you have the results of a previous estimation, it may be a good idea to use the estimated values as a starting point for the estimation of similar models.
 If not, it depends on the nature of the parameters:

-• If the parameter is a coefficient (traditionally denoted by β), the value 0 is appropriate.
+• If the parameter is a coefficient (traditionally denoted by Β), the value 0 is appropriate.

 • If the parameter is a nest parameter of a nested or cross-nested logit model (traditionally denoted by μ), the value 1 is appropriate.
 Make sure to define the lower bound of the parameter to 1.